chenphilo/philoidea/离开确定性_Titelbaum/quiting certainty.md

 the **lack of a context-insensitive truth-value equivalent for the central context-sensitive claim** in the Sleeping Beauty Problem is what kept the philosophical community from solving the problem immediately.
 - 重点是缺少非文本敏感的等价对应，而非记忆缺失这一设定本身。
-- Beauty has a well-understood degree of belief distribution on Sunday night - why couldn’t we just conditionalize that on what she learns between Sunday and Monday to determine her Monday morning degree of belief in heads?
+- Beauty has a well-understood degree of belief distribution on Sunday night - why couldn't we just conditionalize that on what she learns between Sunday and Monday to determine her Monday morning degree of belief in heads?
   - Beauty both gains and loses certainty in context-sensitive claims between Sunday and Monday
 - CLF:
   - (x) directly modeling the transition from Sunday night to Monday morning
     - ![Table-9-6](Table-9-6.png)
-    - (GC) will not give us any diachronic verdicts for this model, and it will be incapable of deriving Beauty’s Monday morning degrees of belief from her Sunday-night distribution.
+    - (GC) will not give us any diachronic verdicts for this model, and it will be incapable of deriving Beauty's Monday morning degrees of belief from her Sunday-night distribution.
     - move to a proper reduction of model S01?
       - Beauty lacks a context-insensitive expression at t1 that she is certain uniquely picks out the denotation of “today”.
-  - (v) first compared Beauty’s Monday morning degrees of belief to those required on Monday night, then compared the latter to her Sunday doxastic attitudes.
+  - (v) first compared Beauty's Monday morning degrees of belief to those required on Monday night, then compared the latter to her Sunday doxastic attitudes.
     -  S12: “today” does not change its denotation between those two times, not context-sensitive. use (GC): rationality requires Beauty to be more confident of heads on Monday night than she is on Monday morning.
     -  S02“Today”is context-sensitive relative to those two times, but at each of those times Beauty has a context-insensitive uniquely denoting expression for“today. ” using (PEP)

 添加了第三个时间t2和不添加情况下两种实验对t1的信念有影响吗？
 > Our assumption has been that just by letting Beauty know that she is shortly to be told what day it is, the experimenters have not altered her rationally-required Monday morning degree of belief in heads.
-Because CLF cannot yield substantive models of Beauty’s Monday morning degrees of belief absent an addition to the story, I know of no way to formally prove that the addition makes no difference.
+Because CLF cannot yield substantive models of Beauty's Monday morning degrees of belief absent an addition to the story, I know of no way to formally prove that the addition makes no difference.
 But the assumption seems highly plausible in this case, and I have never seen it challenged

-Add a different feature to the original Sleeping Beauty Problem: The trick will be to keep our added feature independent of the degrees of belief we’re after, so that the addition doesn’t alter the requirements of ideal rationality on Beauty’s unconditional Monday morning degree of belief in heads.
+Add a different feature to the original Sleeping Beauty Problem: The trick will be to keep our added feature independent of the degrees of belief we're after, so that the addition doesn't alter the requirements of ideal rationality on Beauty's unconditional Monday morning degree of belief in heads.

 ### 9.3 Technicolor Beauty

 > Everything is exactly as in the original Sleeping Beauty Problem, with one addition: Beauty has a friend on the experimental team, and before she falls asleep Sunday night he agrees to do her a favor.
-While the other experimenters flip their fateful coin, Beauty’s friend will go into another room and roll a fair die.
-(The outcome of the die roll is independent of the outcome of the coin flip. ) If the die roll comes out odd, Beauty’s friend will place a piece of red paper where Beauty is sure to see it when she awakens Monday morning, then replace it Tuesday morning with a blue paper she is sure to see if she awakens on Tuesday.
+While the other experimenters flip their fateful coin, Beauty's friend will go into another room and roll a fair die.
+(The outcome of the die roll is independent of the outcome of the coin flip. ) If the die roll comes out odd, Beauty's friend will place a piece of red paper where Beauty is sure to see it when she awakens Monday morning, then replace it Tuesday morning with a blue paper she is sure to see if she awakens on Tuesday.
 If the die roll comes out even, the process will be the same, but Beauty will see the blue paper on Monday and the red paper if she awakens on Tuesday

 ![Table-9-7](./Table-9-7.png)